nekernel-org/nekernel/ReadMe.md

 <!-- README -->

+# ZKA (Zeta Kernel Architecture)

-NewOS is an operating system based on Zeta^1 and a microkernel codenamed 'Ne'.
+ZKA is an operating system kernel, also codenamed 'Ne'.
 <br>
 You need:

 - MinGW/GCC for the kernel and bootloader.
 - Netwide Assembler/CodeTools to output COFF/PEF object code.

-Start by cloning the repo:
+## Start by cloning the repo:

 ```
 git clone git@bitbucket.org:mahrouss/microkernel.git
 ```

-And execute:
+## And execute:

 ```
 make -f amd64-efi.make all
 ```

-for the custom target 'AMD64 EPM'
+For the custom target 'AMD64 EPM'.

 ##### Copyright, Zeta Electronics Corporation, all rights reserved.